ullas-jain/ullas-jain.github.io/_posts/2021-06-22-dependencies-in-release-apk.md

 excerpt: "So you want to know what dependencies are present in your release-apk."
 last_modified_at: 2021-06-03T09:45:06-05:00
 tags:
+  - release-apk
+  - dependencies
-  - code
+  - android-gradle-plugin
-  - syntax highlighting
+  - android/sunflower
 toc: true
 ---